m3kkis/discordbot-dan1k/README.md

 BOT_TOKEN=        // Your bot ssecret token
 GUILD_ID=         // Your guild/server ID.
-Can be found by activating developers tool in discord DB_HOST=          // URL to your database
+Can be found by activating developers tool in discord DB_HOST=          // URL to your database CHANNEL_MAIN_ID   // ID of the Main Chat Channel
 ```

 ***Example***